-Every month we put a special star in the spotlight on Happlify.nl - the Happlify Crew webshop of the month!
-At Happlify we are always looking for those special places on the internet that make you happy.
-In this feel good section you get the chance to get to know the most unique, creative and inspiring webshops, brands or events that are affiliated with the Happlify Crew.
+Every month, we spotlight a special star on Happlify.nl – the Happlify Crew webshop of the month!
+At Happlify, we're always looking for those special places online that bring you joy.
+In this feel-good column, you'll get the chance to discover the most unique, creative, and inspiring webshops, brands, and events affiliated with the Happlify Crew.

 Webshop of the month: The Wool Family

-As soon as you see a creation by fresh Crew The Wool Family , you know: this is made with love.
-Maybe you recognize the feeling from the past, that you managed to make something big with a small craft, a clay ashtray (!) for Mother's Day, a Christmas angel made of cotton balls or your very first knitted half scarf.
+The moment you see a creation from fresh Crew The Wool Family , you know: this is made with love.
+Perhaps you still recognize that feeling from back in the day, when you managed to create something big with a small project, like a clay ashtray (!) for Mother's Day, a Christmas angel made from cotton balls, or your very first knitted half scarf.
 That magic of creating something with your own hands?
-You will find it here in abundance.
+You'll find it in abundance here.

-The Wool Family is the soft world of Manon, a maker in heart and soul who once started with a somewhat failed mouse (or was it a bear?) and now inspires others with her beautifully complete DIY felt kits.
-Her webshop is an ode to slowing down, to creativity without perfection — just being busy, with a cheerful result.
+The Wool Family is the soft world of Manon, a maker at heart who started with a somewhat unsuccessful mouse (or was it a bear?) and now inspires others with her beautifully complete DIY felting kits.
+Her webshop is an ode to slowing down, to creativity without perfection—just enjoying yourself, with a cheerful result.

-And honestly: who doesn't get happy from a mouse with a scarf, a felt fox or a cute sleeping bunny ?
-We asked Manon the seam of the felt stocking.
-Will you read along?
+And honestly: who doesn't love a little mouse with a scarf, a felted fox, or a sweet sleeping bunny ?
+We asked Manon to help us figure out the ins and outs of the felted stocking.
+Want to read along?

 1 - How would you describe The Wool Family in three words, without using the word 'wool'?